episode6/mockspresso2/docs/TRANSLATION_GUIDE.md

 This is not a replacement for checking the [Api KDocs](dokka/api/com.episode6.mxo2/index.html#616616919%2FClasslikes%2F2089714443)

 #### Entry-point
-While we rarely interacted with the result of `MockspressoBuilder.build()` in v1, but in v2 we build delegated properties from it.
-Because of this we recommending shortening the name of your `val mockspresso`
+While we rarely interacted with the result of `MockspressoBuilder.build()` in v1, in v2 we build delegated properties from it.
+Because of this we recommending shortening the name of your `val mockspresso`.
+We've been using `mxo`.

 ```diff
 -val mockspresso = BuildMockspresso().build()